 - Any information you provide to us as part of your message, and

-- Any other information associated with your message (such as the routing information that typically appears in the header of an email message), and
+- Any other information associated with your message (such as the routing information that typically appears in the header of an email message, which may include your IP address, the name of your Internet service provider, and other technical details), and

 - For messages sent via a third-party website or service: